zipurman/oVIRT_Simple_Backup/README.md

  - Coming features
     - [ ] recover running tasks if browser is closed and re-opened.
 Right now you have to manually re-attach disks etc if browser is closed prior to completing backup.restore.
+    - [ ] multiple schedules with targeted vms and time on each managed in the UI

+ - 0.6.6 - 2018/04/04
+    - [x] Auto detect virtio/virtio_scsi from /dev/*da to avoid misconfigurations
+    - [x] Versioning patches will now auto apply

  - 0.6.5 - 2018/03/30
     - [x] BackupEngine now checks for any snapshots on BackupEngine VM as this will disallow attaching disks dynamically.
 Warnings will now show if snapshots exist on the BackupEngine VM.